 Being smaller in diameter will also allow it to better withstand the extreme stresses from high powered machines, that can maintain high speeds under while under high loads.

-By 22% than the previous model-16 blade, again making it more suitable for the lower powered machines and to make it that little bit easier on commercial operators who have to swing a brush cutter around all day.
+By 22% then the previous model-16 blade, again making it more suitable for the lower powered machines and to make it that little bit easier on commercial operators who have to swing a brush cutter around all day.

 Below is a drawing comparing the new Model-17 blade to the older Model-16 blade and below that is a more detailed description of what has changed and what is new.